 The Red October malware attacks announced by Kaspersky Labs on Jan.
 14 came with their own built-in clues as to the source of the unusually complex botnet.
-Modules used in Red October appear to have been coded by Russian-speaking developers, whereas the exploits used to target Microsoft Word and Excel vulnerabilities are thought to have been created by Chinese hackers, according to
+Modules used in Red October appear to have been coded by Russian-speaking developers, whereas the exploits used to target Microsoft Word and Excel vulnerabilities are thought to have been created by Chinese hackers, according to analysis by Kaspersky Labs.
+However, such speculation highlights the difficulties in attack attribution -- and at least a few forensics experts believe the efforts to find "whodunit" may be wasted.

 According to Jesus Oquendo, senior security engineer at E-Fensive Security Strategies, most methodologies aimed at attribution are flawed, regardless of what their adherents may claim.
 Oquendo has taught offensive security, malware analysis and reverse engineering for the Cyber Security Forum Initiative's (CSFI) Defensive Cyberspace Operations Engineer course.